-The year 2016 witnessed advanced and new innovations.
+The year 2017 has witnessed advanced and new innovations.
 From smart home appliances to self-driven cars and robots that behave like humans, technology has really improved the ways we get stuff done nowadays.

 Are you getting a new smartphone, a new tablet or laptop?
 Are you planning to make your home smarter or you want to reduce your energy consumption?